 The premium is paid at specified stages in the litigation (in most cases three), with each premium instalment only paid if the relevant stage in the proceedings is reached.
-Typically, in England and Wales, the overall premium is 30% to 40%.
-The example below assumes three stages but there are often more.
-In Scotland, for example, we are aware that a second stage payment might become payable on a fixed date, say three months after the commencement of litigation.
+Typically, the overall premium is 30% to 40%.
+For example:

 Stage 1: 12% payable on the inception of the policy